US agrees to pay billions to Marines affected by toxic water | Taiwan News

-WASHINGTON (AP) — The Obama administration has agreed to provide disability benefits totaling more than $2 billion to veterans who had been exposed to contaminated drinking water while assigned to Camp Lejeune in North Carolina.
+WASHINGTON (AP) — After years of waiting, veterans who were exposed to contaminated drinking water while assigned to Camp Lejeune in North Carolina may now be able to receive a portion of government disability benefits totaling more than $2 billion.

-The decision was quietly made public Thursday with a notice in the Federal Register, the government's official journal.
+The Department of Veterans Affairs described the new benefit Friday as "historic."
+It is one of few instances in which former military personnel who weren't deployed for war could become eligible for cash payouts.

-Outgoing VA Secretary Bob McDonald determined that there was "sufficient scientific and medical evidence" to establish a connection between exposure to the contaminated water and eight medical conditions for purposes of awarding disability compensation.
+Outgoing VA Secretary Bob McDonald determined there is sufficient scientific and medical evidence to establish a "strong association" between exposure to the contaminated water at Camp Lejeune and eight medical conditions.

 The estimated taxpayer cost is $2.2 billion over a five-year period.
-The VA estimates that as many as 900,000 service members were potentially exposed to the tainted water.
+As many as 900,000 service members were potentially exposed to the tainted water, although the VA estimates that roughly 23,000 veterans will apply and qualify for the benefit.

 "This is good news," said retired Marine Master Sgt.
 Jerry Ensminger, whose daughter Janey was born in 1976 while he was stationed at Lejeune.
 Janey died from leukemia at age 9.
 Ensminger now heads a veterans group, The Few, The Proud, The Forgotten, which advocates for those seeking disability compensation.

-"This has been a hard, long slog," said Ensminger, who says the government must go further in covering additional diseases.
+"This has been a hard, long slog," said Ensminger, who argues the government must go further in covering additional diseases.
 "This is not the end of the issue."

 The new rule covers active duty, Reserve and National Guard members who developed one of eight diseases: adult leukemia, aplastic anemia, bladder cancer, kidney cancer, liver cancer, multiple myeloma, non-Hodgkin's lymphoma and Parkinson's disease.